nikitavoloboev/data/docs/economy/finance.md

 Would love to build some things on top of global payment infrastructure and get those fees closer to minimum as possible.
 Perhaps by building on something like [TrueLayer](https://truelayer.com/) as you need a banking license to innovate in fin tech at least in US.

-Use [this tool](https://invoice-generator.com/) to create invoices but want to make something nicer and more automated for my use cases.
+Use [Cakedesk](https://cakedesk.app/) to create invoices but want to make something even nicer and more automated for my use cases.

 ## Ongoing subscriptions